Epilepsy Monitoring Unit (EMU)

 - Safety: Before your stay in the EMU, our team provides detailed information about how to prepare and what to expect during your time with us.
 People in the EMU typically stop taking anti-seizure medication to promote seizure activity for monitoring.
 To keep you safe, every room in the EMU has fall-resistant flooring to prevent injuries.

-- Specialized team: Every member of the EMU team has specialized training in this type of epilepsy monitoring.
-An on-site physician, epilepsy-trained nurse and technologist monitor each patient 24 hours a day.
+- A specialized team: Every member of the EMU team has specialized training in this type of epilepsy monitoring.
+An on-site physician, an epilepsy-trained nurse, and a technologist monitor each patient 24 hours a day.
 The technologist receives special training to quickly recognize when a seizure is happening.

-- Advanced monitoring: Every EMU room contains at least two cameras with night vision capabilities that record high-quality video footage.
+- Advanced monitoring: Every EMU room contains at least two cameras with night-vision capabilities that record high-definition video footage.
 This allows us to capture any seizure activity from multiple angles.
 If our technologist observes someone having a seizure, they immediately activate a neurological assessment (ictal exam) via the in-room interactive TV while the epilepsy nurse gets to the room.
 This advanced system allows us to collect critical seizure data 10 to 15 seconds sooner than most facilities.

-Penn Medicine’s EMU is an important part of our pioneering efforts in epilepsy research and clinical trials.
+Penn Medicine’s EMU is an important part of our pioneering efforts in epilepsy research and clinical trials for patients with epilepsy and seizure disorders.
 In addition to providing high-level patient care, the EMU is an important collaborator with research laboratories in Penn’s academic, bioengineering, and clinical network.

 All surgical EMU patients have the option to allow us to store data from their EMU testing for use in research.
 For privacy, we remove all personal information from the data.